Zwothe-Siwada/Zwothe-Siwada/README.md

 unlocked and innovative candidate.
 I am result driven with strong attention to details and have a sound understanding of business systems and handling web support requests.
-I am a strong facilitator and articulated document writer.
+I am a strong facilitator and articulated document writer & Front-End Angular Developer.
 I am passionate about my dreams and being an example to people around me is what I desire and wake up for.
 Above all, I bridge the gap between Business and Technology